stream-utils/destroy/README.md

 var destroy = require('destroy')
 ```

-### destroy(stream)
+### destroy(stream [, suppress])

+Destroy the given stream, and optionally suppress any future `error` events.

-Destroy the given stream.
-In most cases, this is identical to a simple
+In most cases, this is identical to a simple `stream.destroy()` call.
+The rules
-`stream.destroy()` call.
-The rules are as follows for a given stream:
+are as follows for a given stream:

   1. If the `stream` is an instance of `ReadStream`, then call `stream.destroy()`
      and add a listener to the `open` event to call `stream.close()` if it is